mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

 14. Add esrXX to bugherder

+15. `File a GitHub issue <https://github.com/mozilla/code-review/issues/new>`__
+    asking for mozilla-esrXX to be added to mozilla/code-review

+16. After 15, `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Phabricator>`__
+    asking for the esrXX repository to be added to Phabricator, as mozilla-esrXX, tagged for uplifts, and hooked up to code-review-bot

-15. Run a beta as esr simulation to identify permanent build and test failures
+17. Run a beta as esr simulation to identify permanent build and test failures

-16. Run a ESRXX staging release to identify release automation failures (then fix and repeat as necessary)
+18. Run a ESRXX staging release to identify release automation failures (then fix and repeat as necessary)

-17. Add esrXX status/tracking/approval flags to bugzilla (typically around RC week; they can be added earlier but should be kept disabled until release managers give a go ahead)
+19. Add esrXX status/tracking/approval flags to bugzilla (typically around RC week; they can be added earlier but should be kept disabled until release managers give a go ahead)

-18. Add mozilla-esrXX and comm-esrXX to the shipit frontend, pointing at the previous major ESR version for partials (alternativeBranch/alternativeRepo), set ESR_NEXT to XX in the backend config, and deploy to production.
+20. Add mozilla-esrXX and comm-esrXX to the shipit frontend, pointing at the previous major ESR version for partials (alternativeBranch/alternativeRepo), set ESR_NEXT to XX in the backend config, and deploy to production.

-19. After the beta-to-release merge (start of RC week for XX), push the mozilla-release tip to mozilla-esrXX, then run the release-to-esr migration (which sets the display version number)
+21. After the beta-to-release merge (start of RC week for XX), push the mozilla-release tip to mozilla-esrXX, then run the release-to-esr migration (which sets the display version number)

-20. After the first esrXX release, enable the cron-bouncer-check job on mozilla-esrXX (maybe trigger the hook manually first)
+22. After the first esrXX release, enable the cron-bouncer-check job on mozilla-esrXX (maybe trigger the hook manually first)

-21. After the last scheduled release from the previous ESR branch, and before the first standalone esrXX release (typically XX.3.0), make esrXX not
+23. After the last scheduled release from the previous ESR branch, and before the first standalone esrXX release (typically XX.3.0), make esrXX not
     next-esr: update the release-bouncer-aliases task to update the main esr bouncer aliases, and run update-verify from older major versions (adjust last-manifest)

-22. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.
+24. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.

-23. At XX.3.0 release time, update the rules on balrog's esr channel (similar to 22).
+25. At XX.3.0 release time, update the rules on balrog's esr channel (similar to 22).

-24. Around the same time, update shipit's `CURRENT_ESR` and `ESR_NEXT` config variables, and rebuild product-details.
+26. Around the same time, update shipit's `CURRENT_ESR` and `ESR_NEXT` config variables, and rebuild product-details.

-25. Shortly after the XX.3.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.
+27. Shortly after the XX.3.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.

-26. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases
+28. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases

-27. Close the meta bug and have some tea. :)
+29. Close the meta bug and have some tea. :)